MoralisWeb3/unity-web3-game-kit/README.md

 To execute a transaction you can also call _Moralis.SendEvmTransactionAsync_ or _Moralis.SendTransactionAndWaitForReceiptAsync_.
 These functions represent only a couple of the variants available from the _Nethereum.Contracts.Function_ object.

 # WebGL
 Due to the way WebGL works, for security reasons, it does not support outbound calls or multi-threading.
 The Moralis Web3 Unity SDK depends heavily on both.
 For most functionality the switch between other build types and WebGL should be seemless.

+- **IMPORTANT** In Player Settings change the WebGL template to the Moralis WebGL Template

 When you have a file that is used for both WebGL and non-WebGL builds use the __UNITY_WEBGL__ pre-processor statement to seperate the code that will be used for each type of build.
 As example here is part of the using statement from the *TokenListController.cs* file from the Boilerplate Example:
 ```